bagustris/bagustris.github.io/researchtheme.md

 For undergraduate level, I will try to provide the baseline method, and you will improve the results using the proposed method.

 1. Speech emotion recognition using multilayer perceptron with CCC loss, dataset: IEMOCAP
-2. Indonesian speech recognition using DeepSpeech/STT/Wav2Vec2/Hubert/etc.
+2. Indonesian speech recognition using Wav2Vec2 and Hubert.
 3. Toward universal acoustic features for multi-corpus speech emotion recognition
 4. Predicting Alzheimer desease using speech analysis
 5. Development of Calfem-Python
 6. Development of Vibration Toolbox
-7. Abnormal sound detection for predictive maitenance (the method is from you/your idea), dataset: DCASE
+~~7.
+Abnormal sound detection for predictive maitenance (the method is from you/your idea), dataset: DCASE~~
-8. Indonesian emotional Speech synthesis Using Deep Learning -- no baseline
-9. COVID-19 diagnosis using speech and cough sound with deep learning
+8. Indonesian emotional Speech synthesis Using FastSpeech ~~9.
+COVID-19 diagnosis using speech and cough sound with deep learning~~

 Other topics/themes: